 Tournament Directors, continue to check this section for important news, information and links.

-Your club needs new equipment, wants to offer more scholarships for players, or wants to pay for coaches to obtain new training.
-The Board of Directors sits down and starts brainstorming, where do we get the money?
-There are all kinds of fundraisers out there, what would work best for our club?
-Someone suggests, why not go with what we do best, soccer?
+If your club needs new equipment, wants to offer more financial aid to players or wants to pay for coaches to obtain new training, the Board of Directors sits down and starts brainstorming: “Where do we get the money?
+There are all kinds of fundraisers out there, what would work best for our club?”
+Someone suggests, “Why not go with what we do best, soccer?
 How about if we host a tournament?”

 All this being said, there are clubs who do host successful tournaments year after year.
 How do they do it?
-Basically, they are committed to give the teams participating in their event the best possible experience so that they and other teams from their club will want to return the next year.
+Basically, they are committed to giving the teams participating in their event the best possible experience so that they and other teams from their club will want to return the next year.
 Sometimes they have to be unconventional, and offer some experiences in conjunction with their tournament that will make it unique, and stand out from all of the others.
 Other clubs have started hosting tournaments at non-peak tournament times, such as before the fall season starts.

-|11/16/2012||International & National Invitational Tournament Sanction applications due by 5:00 pm
+|11/11/2016||International & National Invitational Tournament Sanction applications due by 5:00 pm

-|12/03/2012||MYSA-only Invitational Tournament/Festival/Jamboree Sanctioning applications due by 5:00 p.m. at the MYSA office (NO EXCEPTIONS).|
+|TBD||All Indoor Tournament Sanctioning applications due by 5:00 pm at the MYSA state office

-International - $475.00 (U.S. Soccer Federation fees also apply.)
+International - $500.00 (U.S. Soccer Federation fees also apply.)

-National - $350.00
+National - $400.00

-MYSA-only - $250.00
+MYSA-only - $300.00

-Festival/Jamboree - $100.00
+Festival/Jamboree - $125.00

 In an effort to help automate the tournament reporting process, MYSA has created typeable pdfs that can be submitted electronically.
 The report has been broken down into four (4) parts:

-If you have any questions, please contact by telephone Joe Golish at 952-933-2384 (800-366-6972) or email@example.com.
+If you have any questions, please contact Katie Pliss at 952-933-2384 (800-366-6972) or email@example.com.